 The Company's Board of Directors has fixed August 21, 2006 as the record date for the determination of stockholders entitled to vote at the Annual Meeting.
 Only holders of record of the Company's voting stock at the close of business on the record date are entitled to notice of and to vote at the Annual Meeting.
 On August 21, 2006, there were 24,273,330 shares of Class A common stock, 988,200 shares of Class B common stock and 53,000 shares of Series A redeemable convertible preferred stock outstanding and entitled to vote.
 Each share of Class A common stock entitles the record holder to one vote on each matter properly submitted for consideration at the Annual Meeting.
-Each share of Series A redeemable convertible preferred stock entitles the record holder to ten votes on each matter properly submitted for consideration at the Annual Meeting.
-Each share of Series A redeemable convertible preferred stock entitles the record holder to ten votes on each matter properly submitted for consideration at the Annual Meeting.
-Each share of Series A redeemable convertible preferred stock entitles the record holder to ten votes on each matter properly submitted for consideration at the Annual Meeting.
-Each share of Series A redeemable convertible preferred stock entitles the record holder to ten votes on number of votes equal to the number of whole shares of Class A common stock into which a share of Series A redeemable convertible preferred stock is convertible as of the record date.
+Each share of Series A redeemable convertible preferred stock entitles the record holder to the votes on each matter properly submitted for consideration at the Annual Meeting.
+Each share of Series A redeemable convertible preferred stock entitles the record holder to the number of votes equal to the number of whole shares of Class A common stock into which a share of Series A redeemable convertible preferred stock is convertible as of the record date.
 As of the record date, each share of Series A redeemable convertible preferred stock was entitled to 96 votes on each matter properly submitted for consideration at the Annual Meeting.